 WHAT TO EXPECT

-At the initial consultation, your Surgeon will assess your individual needs based on your expectations and your facial structure and suitability for Facelifting surgery.
-Remember that a Facelift procedure is used to treat the midface and neck only, you will not get any change in your brow or eyes from Facelift surgery alone.
+At the initial consultation, your Surgeon will assess your individual needs based on your expectations and your facial structure and suitability for Face Lift surgery.
+Remember, a Face Lift procedure is used to treat the midface and neck only, you will not get any change in your brow or eyes from Face Lift surgery alone.

 Be frank in your discussions and remember to mention any medications that you are taking and whether or not you are a smoker.

 Face Lift surgery is considered a purely cosmetic procedure, therefore you do not require a referral from General Practitioner.

 Face Lift can be performed on its own or in combination with other procedures such as Blepharoplasty, Laser Resurfacing and Brow Lift, thus managing other trouble areas at the same time.
 The Face Lift procedure usually takes two to three hours, or longer if you are having the procedure done in combination with other facial cosmetic surgery.
 Face Lift surgery is performed under a General Anaesthetic and requires an overnight stay in hospital.

 An incision is made on the side of your face at the hairline, extending along the front of the ear and up into the hairline at the back of the ear.
 The skin is elevated and the muscles, fat pads and other tissues are lifted and tightened.
 The neck is tightened and the jowls are elevated.
 Tightening the muscle as well as the skin produces a longer lasting effect.